tHarvey303/synthesizer/docs/source/spectra/spectra.rst

 Integrated vs Particle
 ^^^^^^^^^^^^^^^^^^^^^^

-Spectra can either be integrated spectra (a single spectra per component/galaxy) or "per particle" spectra (a spectra for each individual particle).
+Synthesizer enables the generation of both integrated spectra (a single spectra per component/galaxy) or "per particle" spectra (a spectra for each individual particle).
 The latter of these is (unsurisingly) only applicable for particle components (`particle.Stars` and `particle.BlackHoles`), while the former can be generated for both parametric and particle components.
 Additionally, galaxy level spectra are by definition integrated.